Dallas Geological Society ByLaws

 Election and Term of Office

 5.02.
-The officers of the DGS shall be elected by separate mailing, either postal mailing or electronic mailing, annually in April by the members entitled to vote under Article 2, Section 2.03 of these bylaws who are eligible to vote by having paid their dues for the current year.
-Each officer shall hold office until a successor shall have been duly elected.
-A Nominating Committee composed of ten (10) Active Members, appointed by the President and approved by the BOD, shall nominate at least one member for each office except that of President and Treasurer.
+The officers of the DGS shall be elected by separate mailing, either postal mailing or electronic mailing, annually in May by the members entitled to vote under Article 2, Section 2.03 of these bylaws who are eligible to vote by having paid their dues for the current year.
+Each officer shall hold office until the end of the fiscal year or a successor shall have been duly elected.
+A call for nominations should be placed to members entitled to vote under Article 2, Section 2.03 of these bylaws who are eligible to vote by having paid their dues for the current year.
+If no nominations are received, the BOD shall nominate at least one member for each office except that of President and Treasurer.
 The candidate for President and Treasurer will normally be the incumbent President-elect and Treasurer-Elect and will be unopposed.
-The BOD shall conduct a postcard ballot, and report the results of the election to the Society.
-Newly elected officers shall assume their duties at the close of the last regular meeting of the fiscal year.
+The BOD shall conduct an electronic mail ballot, and report the results of the election to the Society.
+Newly elected officers shall assume their duties at the beginning of the following fiscal year.

 5.03.
 Any officer elected or appointed by the BOD may be removed by the BOD

 whenever in its judgment the best interests of the DGS would be served thereby, but